Snarks with special spanning trees: On the lengths of outer cycles of hist-snarks

 \begin{lemma} Suppose $G$ and $H$ are snarks, then $G(e_1,e_2) \blacktriangle H(e_3)$ is a snark. \end{lemma}

 \begin{proof} By the same arguments as in the proof of Lemma \ref{l:dot}, the girth of $G(e_1,e_2) \blacktriangle H(e_3)$ is at least five.
 Set $X:=G \cdot H$.
 Subdivide in $X$ the edge $a_1x_1$ and call the obtained $2$-valent vertex $q_1$, then subdivide the edge $b_1d$ and call this now obtained $2$-valent vertex $q_2$, then exchange the labels $b_1$ and $q_2$ and finally add $b_1q_1$.
 Thus we obtain the graph $Y:=G(e_1,e_2) \blacktriangle H(e_3)$.
-Since $X$ is a snark implying $\lambda_c(X) \geq 4$ and since $Y$ is obtained from $X$ by subdividing two independent edges and by adding an edge joining these vertices, it follows from the proof of Theorem 12 in \cite{A} that $\lambda_c(Y) \geq 4$. $Y$ can obviously be constructed by the dot product of $\tilde G$ with $H$ where $\tilde G$ itself is obtained from $G$ by expanding $b_1$ to a triangle, see Fig. \ref{f:triangel}.
-By the properties of the dot product and since $\tilde G$ is not $3$-edge colorable, $Y$ is not $3$-edge colorable . \end{proof}
+Since $\lambda_c(X) \geq 4$ by Lemma \ref{l:3color}(ii), and since $Y$ is obtained from $X$ by subdividing two independent edges and by adding an edge joining these vertices, it follows from Proposition \ref{p:444} that $\lambda_c(Y) \geq 4$.
+It remains to show that $Y$ is not $3$-edge colorable.
+Let $\tilde G$ be the cubic graph which is obtained from $G$ by (i) expanding $b_1$ to a triangle, by (ii) removing the labels $e_1$, $a_1$ and $b_1$, by (iii) calling the edge of the triangle which has no endvertex adjacent to $d$, $e_1$, and by (iv) naming the endvertices of $e_1$, $a_1$ and $b_1$ such that $a_1$ is adjacent to the vertex whose label $a_1$ we removed in step (ii).
+Then $\tilde G$ is clearly not $3$-edge colorable.
+By Lemma \ref{l:3color}(i) and since $Y \cong \tilde G \cdot H$, $Y$ is not $3$-edge colorable. \end{proof}

-The next result shows that two Hist-snarks can be combined to form other Hist-snarks.
+The next result shows that two hist-snarks can be combined to generate new hist-snarks.